-Because many homeowners tend to appreciate versatility, most vacuums are designed to clean both hardwood and carpeted flooring.
+Because many homeowners appreciate versatility, most vacuums are designed to clean both hardwood and carpeted flooring.
 Still, you’ll find a few devices for hardwood only.

 Types of Vacuums for Hardwood Floors

 Unfortunately, most stick devices don’t include attachments.
-Without a crevice tool, it might be challenging to clean within tight spaces and along baseboards.
+It might be challenging to clean in tight spaces and along baseboards without a crevice tool.

 Looking for a simple method to clean your stairs?
-This type of vacuum is great for touch-ups and to tidy up after accidents, making them fantastic backup devices.
+Handheld vacuums are great for touch-ups and quick tidy-ups, making them fantastic backup devices.
 However, they’re not suitable for large surfaces.